 Preline UI provides a rich collection of 300+ prebuilt Tailwind CSS components.
 It has also 160+ starter pages and examples you can use to speed up the development process.
-It offers the largest Figma-free design system with lots of bells and whistles inside.
+It also offers the largest Figma-free design system with tons of bells and whistles.

-There are components for building layouts, navigations, forms, and other base components such as alerts, buttons, cards, and more.
-On top of that, there is also a set of Tailwind CSS plugins not included in the core framework, such as accordions, tabs, dropdowns, modals, and others.
+With Preline UI, there are components for building layouts, navigations, forms, and other base components such as alerts, buttons, cards, and more.
+On top of that, there is also a set of Tailwind CSS plugins not included in the core framework, such as accordions, tabs, dropdowns, and modals.

 Preline UI has specific installation guides for most of the major frontend frameworks and additional docs for customization, theming, and dark mode support.